Accenture/mercury-python/docs/guides/CHAPTER-3.md

 send_later(self, route: str, headers: dict = None, body: any = None, seconds: float = 1.0) -> None
 ```

-Minimum time is 0.1 seconds and maximum time is 24 hours.
-The deferred delivery service runs in the language connector.
-Without the language connector, this method will raise exception.

 ### Call-back

 You can register a call back function and uses its route name as the "reply_to" address in the send method.